AshaShah/RikNetra/README.md

   - Font Awesome: Provides icons for UI elements.

 - **Data**:
-   - Griffith’s and Jamison’s Rigveda Translations: Text sources for suktas.
+   - Griffith’s and Jamison’s Rigveda Translations: Text sources for sukta viewing and RAG summarization.
    - Precomputed Embeddings: Stored in `sbert_queryembeddings.tsv` for efficient similarity search.
    - JSON Databases: Graph data (nodes and edges) for suktas with varying connections (k3 to k11) computed using the Leiden method from data processed in,
      - *Venkatesh Bollineni, Igor Crk, and Eren Gultepe.
 2025.
 Mapping Hymns and Organizing Concepts in the Rigveda: Quantitatively Connecting the Vedic Suktas.
 In Proceedings of the 5th International Conference on Natural Language Processing for Digital Humanities at NAACL 2025, pages 514–523, Albuquerque, USA.
 Association for Computational Linguistics.* [https://doi.org/10.18653/v1/2025.nlp4dh-1.44](https://aclanthology.org/2025.nlp4dh-1.44/)